Updated May 2021

 Cienfuegos in central Cuba is a refined and elegant city founded in 1819 by French immigrants from Bordeaux and Louisiana.
 I bet you didn’t know that.
 The architecture you see all over the city is an unusual combination of Baroque, Gothic and Moorish styles that somehow manage to give the city the air of a town in Southern France in the early 20th Century.
 Jose Marti Park, the central plaza, is generally considered to be the most beautiful in Cuba.

 Other can’t-miss activities in Cienfuegos include a visit to El Nicho, a beautiful swimming hole fed by waterfalls.
-A round-trip taxi will cost you 30 CUC including waiting time.
+A round-trip taxi will cost you about U.S. $30 including waiting time.

 Two restaurants serving authentic Cuban food in town are Dona Nora on Paseo del Prado and Te Quedaras in the city center.